Lemony Snicket's A Series of Unfortunate Events: Development

 Nickelodeon Movies purchased the film rights to the A Series of Unfortunate Events novel series in May 2000.
 Paramount Pictures, owner of Nickelodeon Movies, agreed to co-finance, along with Scott Rudin.
 Various directors, including Terry Gilliam and Roman Polanski, were interested in making the film.
-One of Handler's favorite candidates was Guy Maddin.
+One of Daniel Handler's favorite candidates was Guy Maddin.
 In June 2002, it was announced that Barry Sonnenfeld was hired to direct.
-He was chosen because he previously collaborated with Rudin and because of his black comedy directing style from The Addams Family, Addams Family Values and Get Shorty.
+He was chosen because he previously collaborated with Rudin and because of his directing style from The Addams Family, Addams Family Values and Get Shorty.
 Sonnenfeld referred to the Lemony Snicket novels as his favorite children's stories.
-The director hired Handler to write the script with the intention of making Lemony Snicket a musical, and cast Carrey as Count Olaf in September 2002.
+Sonnenfeld hired Handler to write the script with the intention of making Lemony Snicket a musical, and cast Jim Carrey as Count Olaf in September 2002.

 The film suffered setbacks in development in December 2002.
 Rudin left Unfortunate Events over budget concerns.
 While Sonnenfeld and Carrey remained, Sonnenfeld admitted he was skeptical of Paramount's $100 million budget.
-The studio decided that changing the shoot from Hollywood to Wilmington, North Carolina, would be less expensive.
+Paramount decided that changing the shoot from Hollywood to Wilmington, North Carolina, would be less expensive.
 The April 2003 start date was also pushed back.
 Paramount eventually settled the situation in January 2003 by enlisting help from DreamWorks Pictures to co-finance the film, but Sonnenfeld vacated the director's position.
 Rudin and Sonnenfeld had no involvement with the film afterward, but were credited as executive producers.
 Carrey remained with approval over the hiring of the next director.

 Brad Silberling signed on to direct in February 2003.
 He was not familiar with the series when he was first approached.
 He quickly read the first three novels and was excited that "Hollywood was taking a chance to put over $100 million to adapt these inventive children's books onto screen".
 Handler, who wrote eight drafts of the script for Sonnenfeld, was replaced by Robert Gordon in May 2003.
 Handler approved of the changes that were made to his screenplay.
 "I was offered credit on the film for screenwriting by the Writers Guild of America", Handler continued, "but I didn't take it because I didn't write it.
 I felt like it would be an insult to the guy who did."